 Operators and aircraft operators may exchange eligible CERs and ERUs for EUAs and EUAAs up to limits.
 Limits are cumulative across Phase II and Phase III of the EU ETS and are specified in a European Commission regulation on international credit entitlement adopted on 8 November 2013.

 How to use units in the EU ETS

 In Phase III, certain CERs and ERUs can be swapped for EUAs, subject to the limits discussed above, in the Union Registry.
-Operators will transfer CERs and ERUs into a central account in the Union Registry, and once verified as eligible for use by that operator within the EU ETS the operator’s EUA holding account will be credited with the equivalent number of EUAs.
+Operators can transfer valid CERs and ERUs into a central account in the Union Registry, and once verified as eligible for use by that operator within the EU ETS the operator’s EUA holding account will be credited with the equivalent number of EUAs.
 Aircraft operators may request this swap and be credited with EUAAs.
-The European Commission Registry Regulation sets out the process for this, however operators will be unable to make swaps until the functionality is available in the Union Registry.
+The European Commission Registry Regulation sets out the process for this in more detail.